ntduycs/oss/grpc-contract-packager/README.md

 For a complete working example, see the [example project](https://github.com/ntduycs/oss/tree/main/examples/grpc-contract) in the repository.

+## Compatibility

+This plugin is designed to work with the [gRPC Contract Compiler](https://github.com/ntduycs/oss/tree/main/grpc-contract-compiler) plugin, which extract gRPC contracts from ZIP archives and generate gRPC stubs.

 ## Contribution

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 ## License

-This project is licensed under the Apache License 2.0.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](../LICENSE) file for details.